 HB (hard black) is the most commonly used.
 If you buy a generic pack of pencils they will most likely be HB.

-H (hard) has a 'lead' or fill which is a harder compound than an HB.
+H (hard) has a harder compound than an HB.

 The mark made by an H will be feint unless extra pressure is applied.